Language Design as Information Renormalization: The basic analogy

-Ê Our guiding principle is the following equivalence, which we write in the form of an equation: Ê The left hand side of the above expression is a purely linguistic concept.
+Our guiding principle is the following {analogy}, which we write in the form of an equation:

+The left hand side of the above expression is a purely linguistic concept.
 MERGE is a basic operation in syntax, picking up a set of linguistic elements (such as lexical categories) and returning a new element describing the main features of the combination of the original, see Fig.\ref{fig1}.
 On the other hand, the right hand side of the equation is a purely physical concept.
 A coarse-graining of information means the removal of superfluous degrees of freedom in order to describe a given physical system at a different scale (of, e.g., length, energy or time), see Fig.\ref{fig2}.
 Combined with rescaling, it is the procedure entailing renormalization, by which the rules describing the macroscopic \emph{emerge} from those describing the microscopic.
 The above equation establishes that both concepts are, in fact, the same basic idea but in different contexts.
 Chomsky's MERGE operation entails then the renormalization of linguistic information.
 Moreover, this renormalization accounts for different \emph{time scales}.